awbored/SecretTV-Playlist/README.md

 # 2023/05/02 - SecretTV Playlist

 1. Secret TV Roller Coaster (intro)
-2. Amazon - Arsenio Hall
+2. Amazon Women On The Moon Clip - Arsenio Hall's a Very Bad No Good Day
 3. [The Twilight Zone (1988) - S03E17 - "Stranger in Possum Meadows"](https://en.wikipedia.org/wiki/Stranger_in_Possum_Meadows)
 4. [The Twilight Zone (1988) - S03E18 - "Street of Shadows"](https://en.wikipedia.org/wiki/Street_of_Shadows_(The_Twilight_Zone))
-5. UHF - Is this it
+5. UHF Clip - Is this it?
 6. [Ripley's Believe It or Not (1982) -  Rasputin](https://en.wikipedia.org/wiki/Ripley%27s_Believe_It_or_Not!_(1982_TV_series))
-7. Pepsi Young MC Cool Cans
+7. Pepsi Commercial - Young MC Cool Cans
 8. [The Undersea World of Jacques Cousteau - Episode 3 - "Search in the Deep / Submarines" (1968)](https://en.wikipedia.org/wiki/The_Undersea_World_of_Jacques_Cousteau)
 9. Artie's Workout
 10. Isaac Asimov's Robots VCR Mystery Game Commercial (1988)
 11. CRAZY DAVE TAPE 3 CRAP (AGAIN)
-12. THE ONLY 80'S DATING VIDEO YOU NEED TO SEE
+12. The Only 80's Dating Video You Need to See
-13. Drinking Out Of Cups (Official) - (Liam Lynch & Dan Deacon)
+13. Drinking Out Of Cups - (Liam Lynch & Dan Deacon)
-14. UHF - Emo
+14. UHF Clip - Emo Shop Teacher
 15. Sifl & Olly - A Word With Chester - Squirrel
 16. Nestlé Alpine White Sweet Dreams Commercial 1986 - Maxfield Parrish
 17. [The Twilight Zone (1988) - S03E19 - "Something in the Walls"](https://en.wikipedia.org/wiki/Something_in_the_Walls)
 18. [The Twilight Zone (1988) - S03E20 - "A Game of Pool"](https://en.wikipedia.org/wiki/A_Game_of_Pool_(The_Twilight_Zone,_1985))
-19. Taco Bell MC Hammer Escapes Via Parachute Hammer Pants Commercial 1980s & 1990s Commercials
+19. Taco Bell Commercial - MC Hammer Escapes
 20. [Carl Sagan Cosmos Special Edition 1986 ep02](https://en.wikipedia.org/wiki/Cosmos:_A_Personal_Voyage)
 21. They Live Trailer (JP Superbowl XXIII Broadcast 1989)
 22. [The Undersea World of Jacques Cousteau - Episode 4 - "Whales" (1968)](https://en.wikipedia.org/wiki/The_Undersea_World_of_Jacques_Cousteau)
 23. Steamed Hams but it's a German Expressionist Film
-24. Sifl N Olly - Fake Blood
+24. Sifl & Olly - Fake Blood
 25. Undertale - Napping with Ghost